Jump to Main Content

 Can a bailiff force entry?

-• Collecting unpaid fines: As a last resort they can force entry, whether they have been in your home before or not, if they have a Magistrates Court warrant.
+• Collecting unpaid fines: As a last resort they can force entry, whether they have been in your home before or not, if they have a Magistrates court warrant.

 • County Court bailiffs entering a commercial property: They can only do this if there is no living accommodation attached.
 They need permission from the court to force entry into any commercial property.